Guide

 Course Report strives to create the most trust-worthy content about coding bootcamps.
 Read more about Course Report’s Editorial Policy and How We Make Money.

 How does a website get its style?
 CSS, of course!
 But what exactly is CSS and how will you use it as a developer?
-Joseph Mecham, Devmountain’s Web Development Program Director, explains (in fun, beginner-friendly terms) what CSS is, the history of CSS, how it’s used by software developers, how it works with other programming languages (namely HTML and JavaScript).
-Plus, get a sneak peek at where CSS is heading in the future.
+In this guide, we’ll discuss what is CSS, the history of CSS, and how it works with other programming languages (namely HTML and JavaScript).
+Find out how it’s used by web developers and web designers, and why non-technical professionals may also benefit from CSS.
+If you’re ready to learn CSS, we’re sharing our recommendations!

 CSS: A Brief History